gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

 we are lucky and we know exactly the maximum size of the stack, which is exactly the size of the input string.

-Also, and just in case you see it the code if you analyse it carefully, the stack implementation I will use will have always one extra element to the left of the first element.
-This is just so we don't have to take into account when the stack is empty.
-The algorithm will just pick up that extra value, which is initialized with a proper value, and do the right thing.
+Also, and just in case you are a picky programmer that checks every dot and comma in the code, the stack implementation I will use has one extra element to the left of the first element.
+This is just because in the algorithm we are looking at position 'i-1' for the iteration 'i', so by having that extra element we don't need to have an extra flag that will be checked at every iteration to know if 'i==0', saving us some precious cycles[^3].

 Now I will show the final algorithm, the one that won the award (almost).
-You'll excuse me if the step from the previous shown code to this one is to steep, but otherwise the article would take ages!
+You'll excuse me if the step from the previous shown code to this one is too steep, but otherwise the article would take ages!

 Let's do it!